-In adherence to legislative prescripts, BCMM's 2021/2026 IDP has been reviewed for the second year and amendments thereto are submitted to Council for adoption.
-Kindly refer to Table 2 below for the structure of the IDP.
+In adherence to legislative prescripts, BCMM's 2021/2026 IDP has been reviewed for the fourth year and amendments thereto are submitted to Council for adoption.
+Kindly refer to the table below for the structure of the IDP.

 This IDP document is structured as follows: